tomjoht/tomjoht.github.io/_restapicourse/restapi1_8.md

 However, to better understand how developers will access the data, we'll go through a brief tutorial in displaying the REST response on a web page.

-## Sample code to parse and display REST response
+## Mashape's sample code to parse and display REST response

 Mashape [provides some sample code](http://docs.mashape.com/javascript) to parse and display the REST response on a web page using JavaScript: